-Usually, start with extending your hand, introducing yourself and then just starting to pouring about my grants, publications and research into their ears.
-Think of it as an "elevator-pitch", where you have just 5 mins to impress an investor (because, eventually, someone else will butt-in and steal your spotlight).
+Usually, I started with extending my hand, introducing myself and then just starting to pouring about my grants, publications and research into their ears.
+Think of it as an "elevator-pitch", where you have just 5 mins to impress an investor (because, eventually, someone else will interrupt and steal your spotlight).
 Make sure that your name-tag is visible, and have your resume on hand, plus some business cards.
 Ask them for their card, and find out who else from their department is around that you could talk to.
 Maybe even ask if they would hand you off to the next professor.

-Unless, you were approached a department representative at the poster session, this is a low yield activity, but you have to try... if you were indeed approached and invited, then treat this as an effective mini-interview.
+Unless, you were approached a department representative at the poster session, this is a low yield activity, but you have to try anyways... if you were indeed approached and invited, then treat this as an effective mini-interview.
 Try to talk to EVERYONE from the department.
 Invite them to your oral talks, if you have any.
 You can even print those on the back of your card that you would be handing them.

-Also, some schools will flat out offer to interview you at the conference (some "teaching" departments did that to me).
+Also, some schools will flat out offer to interview you at the conference (some of the more money-tight departments did that to me).
 Obviously agree to do that, go meet them up for coffee or whatever and have a chat.
 Not as good as an on-site interview, but better than nothing.
 And make sure to be prepared to answer the same questions as you would be asked at a real interview!